sergiolourojunior/vue-filter/README.md

 - HTML 5

 ## Installation
-To install a system is fast and easy.
+To install the system is fast and easy.

 1. Create a database;
-2. Configure data access in the file `model/DAO.php`;
+2. Configure access data in the file `model/DAO.php`;
 3. Create a table `person`:
     ```sql
     CREATE TABLE IF NOT EXISTS `person` (